 And if you happen to support Nike’s Move to Zero movement, you’ll also be doing the environment a favor.
 A very marginal one but still a favor.

-The upper is a breath of fresh air – knit & fabric that’s durable and plays well.
+The upper is a breath of fresh air – a knit-based build that’s durable and plays extremely well.
 Great stuff.

 Nike Cosmic Unity 2 with a lighter build, but the same amazing Zoom setup?
 Let’s wait and see 😉